Startling Facts on Falling Down the Stairs you Need to Know

 Getting a comprehensive medical evaluation as soon as possible following a fall will help detect any underlying damage.
 This will make it easier for you to get the medical help you require.
 Early documentation of your injuries will strengthen your claim during the litigation.
 When you neglect your injuries from the outset, the defendant’s insurance has a clear opportunity to cast doubt on your ailments.
 Delaying treatment will increase the severity of your injuries and may necessitate additional treatment.

-• Brief or long loss of consciousness
+• A brief or long loss of consciousness

 • Contusion